Jump to recipe →

 • Salt

-• Milk – Use whole milk for a rich, moist coffee cake.
+• Milk – I recommend whole milk for a rich, moist coffee cake, but 2% will also work.

 • Sour cream – Full-fat sour cream works best.